swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 - Pushing the updated CI/CD configuration file to Git
 - Opening an issue in your issue tracker
 - Creating a new branch to add your changes
-- Swithing to the new branch
+- Checking out to the new branch
 - Commiting and pushing the changes that were not commited in [Chapter 5: Track model evolutions with DVC](/the-guide/chapter-5-track-model-evolutions-with-dvc)
 - Creating a pull request/merge request
 - Visualizing the execution of the CI/CD pipeline